 There are certain skills that many maintenance truck drivers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed hand-eye coordination, math skills and hearing ability.
+We discovered that a lot of resumes listed hearing ability, physical health and hand-eye coordination.

 If you're interested in becoming a maintenance truck driver, one of the first things to consider is how much education you need.
 We've determined that 11.8% of maintenance truck drivers have a bachelor's degree.
 In terms of higher education levels, we found that 0.8% of maintenance truck drivers have master's degrees.
 Even though some maintenance truck drivers have a college degree, it's possible to become one with only a high school degree or GED.

 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a maintenance truck driver can determine their career goals through the career progression.
 For example, they could start out with a role such as driver, progress to a title such as technician and then eventually end up with the title operations manager.